mouseandthebillionaire/_lestTenHorizonsCry/_Analysis/Data/Journal.md

 ## A Narrative Emerges |  09.26.23

-Come with me on a journey for a minute. [[joking]] [[playful]] ^id-2025-11-17--10-23-14

-So, in thinking about the visuals for this thing, I asked myself "what would [Z](https://github.com/zspacesheikh) do?" and started thinking about using Procreate to work on sketches.
+Come with me on a journey for a minute. [[playful]] ^id-2025-11-17--10-23[[playful]]n thinking about the visuals for this thing, I asked myself "what would [Z](https://github.com/zspacesheikh) do?" and started thinking about using Procreate to work on sketches.
 Much of this project makes me think of TIKATMOS obviously, and this idea of tuning into some distant culture is compelling.
 You are searching about for radio waves and get glimpses of what these beings are interested in, snapshots of art, disjointed photographic imagery, snippets of songs, etc. (this also functions similarly to In Other Waters) [[referencing]] [[tools]] [[past-work]] [[player experience]] [[Codes/precedents|precedents]] [[questioning]] [[colleagues]] ^id-2025-11-17--10-43-12

 But, I began thinking (especially when considering what audio snippets could be used) that this also functions a lot like memory.
 We have these flashes of imagery, sounds, etc that tell a hazy story of some nostalgic piece of our lives.
 And what if the piece could be about that?
 What if the entire thing is a more ambiguous auto-biographical piece about memory, nostalgia, and shared histories?
 In this vein I could lean on existing photograph/audio/home-movies and the wealth of recorded music from myself, friends, family, etc. [[theory]] [[questioning]] [[deciding]] [[planning]] [[autobiography]] [[memory]] [[audio]] ^id-2025-11-17--10-44-10